List of school districts in Texas

-It does include Independent School Districts run by orphanages or homes for troubled children.
-However, there are only three known examples, the Masonic Home Independent School District (which closed in 2005 and is listed with the other defunct school districts below the main list), the Boles Independent School District (which later expanded to serve homes in the nearby area; the organization now also serves troubled children who are not orphaned), and the Boys Ranch Independent School District (which only serves troubled children who are residents; despite its name it serves both boys and girls).
+It does include ISDs run by orphanages or homes for troubled children.
+However, only three examples are known, the Masonic Home Independent School District (which closed in 2005 and is listed with the other defunct school districts below the main list), the Boles Independent School District (which later expanded to serve homes in the nearby area; the organization now also serves troubled children who are not orphaned), and the Boys Ranch Independent School District (which only serves troubled children who are residents; despite its name, it serves both boys and girls).

 All districts come under the jurisdiction of the Texas Education Agency (TEA).
-Extracurricular activities involving competitions between schools typically come under the jurisdiction of the University Interscholastic League (UIL), which is not part of TEA.
+Extracurricular activities involving competitions between schools typically come under the jurisdiction of the University Interscholastic League, which is not part of TEA.